biocatiit/musclex_ccp13/README.md

 3. Calculation of a "smoothed" background through iterative low-pass filtering based on the method of M.I.
 Ivanova and L. Makowski (Acta Cryst.
 (1998) A54, 626-631).

 These methods are described fully [Here](http://www.diamond.ac.uk/Beamlines/Soft-Condensed-Matter/small-angle/SAXS-Software/CCP13/XFIX.html#background_section)

+This package is available on PyPI under name musclex_ccp13.
+You can install the package by

+pip install musclex_ccp13

+** It will be automatically installed by Muscle X when the program suite is install**